Andrew Z. Ko

 - Electronic Monitoring in Nursing Homes, Albany County Bar Association Newsletter 15 (March 2019)

-Andrew Ko joined Garfunkel Wild, P.C. in 2021.
-Andrew represents various healthcare providers on regulatory and transactional matters.
-He has represented providers with challenging audits conducted by the New York State Office of the Medicaid Inspector General (OMIG), the Office for People with Developmental Disabilities (OPWDD), and Centers for Medicare & Medicaid Services (CMS).
-During this representation, he has contested the statistical sampling and extrapolation methodology implemented to calculate the purported overpayments.
-He has also counseled clients on regulatory compliance issues, government investigations, and self-disclosures.
+Andrew Ko represents health care providers with challenging audits conducted by the New York State Office of the Medicaid Inspector General (OMIG), the Office for People with Developmental Disabilities (OPWDD), Centers for Medicare & Medicaid Services (CMS), and Special Investigation Units (SIU) of health insurance companies.
+He has contested the statistical sampling and extrapolation methodology implemented to calculate the purported overpayments.

 The U.S. Department of Health and Human Services (HHS), Office of Inspector General (OIG) released its revamped Semiannual Report (SAR) on June 3, 2024.
 The SAR’s new format focuses on the oversight work OIG completed during the reporting period, and emphasizes how this work directly addresses the Top Management Challenges Facing HHS.